stayallive/lighthouse-graphql-hive/README.md

 You should only have to install this package to benefit, unless you have disabled package auto discovery, in that case you will need to add the service provider to your `config/app.php` manually.

+You can optionally add the `graphql-client` header to your requests in the format `name:version` (like: `my-app:1.2.3`) to see client stats in the [GraphQL Hive](https://graphql-hive.com/) dashboard.
+You can also opt to set `x-graphql-client-name` and `x-graphql-client-version` headers instead.

 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send an e-mail to Alex Bouma at `alex+security@bouma.me`.
 All security vulnerabilities will be swiftly